Riding Lessons at are available at Shadow Lane Farm

 - My goal is to provide children and young adults with riding lessons and horse-related skills in a positive, safe atmosphere.
-Check out my Facebook page (Shadow Lane Farm) for lots of pictures!
+Check out my Facebook page (Shadow Lane Farm) and website (www.shadowlanefarm.com) for more information!

 Requirements and other information:

 - Anyone who rides my horses MUST BE A MEMBER OF THE NEW BRUNSWICK EQUESTRIAN ASSOCIATION (www.nbea.ca).
 This ensures that you have adequate liability insurance.
 In case you weren’t aware (most people aren’t) – that unless you have this liability insurance, there is NO INSURANCE COVERING YOU if you get on a horse (for example, at a friend’s house, etc.) Please provide a printed or emailed copy of your membership information.

 - All riders must have a private lesson the first time they ride – this allows me to assess the rider’s level to ensure that they are able to ride safely.
 Private lessons are required until the rider is able to halt, turn and ride independently at the walk and trot.

 - Lessons are booked by the hour – there are no ½ hour lessons.
 Your lesson time includes grooming, tacking up, cooling down and cleaning up horse/equipment.
 These are essential parts of horsemanship and all riders are required to participate in this part of the lesson.
 Your hour includes this horse care time.